Wondiwoi tree-kangaroo: Status

 Long thought to be extinct or critically endangered, the IUCN Red List listed the species as critically endangered (possibly extinct) because "if the species still exists the population must be very small (less than 50 mature individuals) and probably in decline due to hunting pressures.
 Although the area has not been well-sampled, there have been a few visits to the area with no reports of this species."

 The species status of Dendrolagus mayri is uncertain.
 Some authorities refer to all 'dorianus type' tree kangaroos as subspecies of Doria's tree kangaroo, including Colin Groves, who published a major revision of the taxonomy of the genus in 1982.
 More recent DNA analysis indicates, however, that the members of the dorianus group deserve species status, although Dendrolagus mayri itself was not included in the study.

+Threats and conservation efforts

+With the recent rediscovery of this species in 2018, the Wondiwoi tree-kangaroo faces concerns regarding its conservation status.
+Like most other species of tree-kangaroos, the Wondiwoi is likely threatened by hunting and habitat loss.
+The latter may be more indicative of its disappearance in the early 1930s as it seemingly migrated to higher altitudes where ecosystems are less disturbed.

+As the elusiveness of this species is cause for debate on whether it is critically endangered or extinct, most conservation efforts should align similarly to other tree-kangaroos and attempt to reintroduce this species into a broader range.
+The Tree Kangaroo Conservation Program (TKCP) involves local communities and researchers communicating to effectively preserve tree-kangaroos while understanding the culture and traditions of the indigenous people.
+While this organization primarily focuses on the Matschie's tree-kangaroos in the Huon peninsula, similar strategies can occur in the Wondiwoi peninsula.
+Although the mountain forests in this peninsula are remote, hunting can still be a big concern, due to the rarity of this species, which requires these areas to be safeguarded.

+Since the Wondiwoi tree-kangaroo's current population is unknown and assumed to be extremely low, a genetic rescue procedure may have to be considered.
+While it is up for debate whether the Wondiwoi tree-kangaroo is its own species or a subspecies of Doria's tree-kangaroo, introducing a genetically similar relative to the Wondiwoi Peninsula population could aid in increasing it.
+This will also increase genetic diversity if the population has a small number of individuals and may be suffering from inbreeding depression.